-The Group is defending approximately 400 asbestos-related matters, at various stages of litigation, originating from Alcatel Lucent entities.
+The Group is defending approximately 350 asbestos-related matters, at various stages of litigation.
 The claims are based on premises liability, products liability, and contractor liability.
 The claims also involve plaintiffs allegedly diagnosed with various diseases, including but not limited to asbestosis, lung cancer, and mesothelioma.